mccbryan3/ansible_workshop_files/docs/LECTURE1.5-MAIN.md

 ### Simple variables

-Simple variables are created and assigned as follows.
+Simple variables are declared and defined as follows.

 ```
 vars: